American Share Insurance

 Is ASI a good company and are my accounts safe?

 The answer to both questions is Yes.
 ASI has the lowest loss history ratio of all national deposit insurers including NCUA and the Federal Deposit Insurance Corporation (FDIC) and they do not hold any of the type of investments that led to the need for the recent government bailouts.
-No Member has ever lost a dime of insured savings due to the failure of an ASI-inured Credit Union.
+No Member has ever lost a dime of insured savings due to the failure of an ASI-insured Credit Union.

 If I have more questions about Share deposit Insurance coverage or ASI, where can I go to get answers?